Meta Clustering for Collaborative Learning: Real Data Applications

-We repeat the data splitting 50 times and summarize the results in Table~\ref{tab:CT}.
-It can be seen that the ``clustering'' method significantly outperforms that of the ``no clustering'' method.
-A right-sided paired \textit{t-test} of the difference in MSE between ``clustering'' and ``no clustering'' produces a $p$-value 1.77e-14.
-To summarize, the SEC algorithm can be applied to datasets that can be naturally divided into sub-datasets, to improve prediction accuracy.
+We repeat the data splitting $100$ times and summarize the results in Table~\ref{tab:CT}.
+The results show that both options (unpooled and pooled) can significantly outperform that of the ``no clustering'' method.
+A right-sided paired $\textit{t}$-test that compares the MSE of ``clustering (unpooled)'' and ``clustering (pooled)'' with that of ``no clustering'' produces \textit{p}-values of $1.43 \times 10^{-13}$ and $1.77 \times 10^{-14}$, respectively.
+The ``clustering (unpooled)'' improves the MSE by 31$\%$ than ``no clustering'', and the ``clustering (unpooled)'' has a slightly worse MSE compared with ``clustering (pooled)''.
+This demonstrates the promising performance of collaborative learning even without pooling data.

-We also tried to look for more scientific understanding of the identified clusters on the training set.
-However, the dataset does not contain information of the gender of the patient, whether the CT scan is from thorax or neck.
-Indeed, this type of patient information is not available to the authors of the paper \cite{graf20112d}.
-But again, through this example, even if we are not able to assess the private information, we still are able to improve the predictive performance significantly.
+We also looked for a scientific understanding of the identified clusters on the training set.
+So we investigated possible variables related to the cluster structure discovered by the SEC.
+Unfortunately, either the gender of the patient or whether the CT scan is from the thorax or neck is not available in the dataset \citep{graf20112d}.
+However, this example does show the possibility of finding essential variables related to the cluster structure if further information is provided.
+Additionally, we can significantly improve the predictive performance without assessing any patient private information but the CT images themselves.